 This pretty slip-stitch afghan from Bluprint instructor Rhonda Fargnoli might look crazy complicated, but guess what! — Rhonda used slip-stitch knitting to carry all those colors, which means she never carried both colors in the same row.
 I know, it seems like it’s too good to be true, but it’s not.
-The afghan is straight out of Bluprint’s My First Slip-Stitch Afghan class, where Rhonda walks through step-by-step how to work from the center out.
-The afghan is a great example of slip-stitch knitting because the afghan pattern — available exclusively to Bluprint members enrolled in the class — uses six slip-stitch patterns that are all equally lovely.
+The afghan is straight out of Craftsy’s My First Slip-Stitch Afghan class, where Rhonda walks through step-by-step how to work from the center out.
+The afghan is a great example of slip-stitch knitting because the afghan pattern — available exclusively to Craftsy members enrolled in the class — uses six slip-stitch patterns that are all equally lovely.

 Advantages of slip-stitch knitting

 I’ve already mentioned that slip-stitch knitting is awesome because it avoids floats.
 (Come on.
 Does anyone really like floats?)
 But there are other advantages to using this type of colorwork.